-Although the Matheny Creek drainage basin is relatively small, it's interior hydraulics are extremely complex.
+Although the Matheny Creek drainage basin is relatively small, (it's) interior hydraulics are extremely complex.
 This is due to the fact the basin is essentially developed and therefore has been subjected to numerous and often uncoordinated drainage modifications which are piece-mealed throughout.
 It is this existing hydraulic network which dictated both the field survey needs and the hydrologic network (i.e. subbasins).
 Although general guidelines for the delineation of urban subbasin areas provided by Sarasota County recommends a minimum area between 200 and 300 acres, it was determined that the complexity of the hydraulic network required a more detailed subbasin delineation.
-In all, the Matheny Creek flood protection computer model considered 164 subbasins, 190 nodes, 101 weirs, 90 cuiverts, 27 drop structures, and 61 ditch reaches.
+In all, the Matheny Creek flood protection computer model considered 164 subbasins, 190 nodes, 101 weirs, 90 culverts, 27 drop structures, and 61 ditch reaches.
 This level of detail is advantageous since it is expected to increase the accuracy of results and allows a more site specific assessment with respect to both existing conditions and basin modifications.
-Disadvantages were determined to outweigh the disadvantages.
+Disadvantages of the detailed model would include longer computer simulation times.
+The advantages were determined to outweigh the disadvantages.